Purple sunbird: Description

 Females are olive brown above with a yellowish underside.
 There is a pale supercilium beyond the eye.
 There is a darkish eye stripe.
 The throat and breast are yellow, becoming pale towards the vent.
 The outer tail feathers are tipped in white both in the male and female.

 The young are just like females in plumage, however, the males get black feathers as they become adults.

 They are seen in pairs or small groups and aggregations may be found in gardens with suitable flowers.
 They feed mainly on nectar but also take fruits and insects.
 Groups of as many as 40 to 50 individuals have sometimes been noted.

-Distribution
+Distribution and habitat

 The species is distributed widely from West Asia through the Indian subcontinent and into Southeast Asia.
 They are resident birds in most parts of their range and do not move large distances.
 They are found in thin forest and garden land, including those in dense urban areas.
 Local movements are, however, noted especially in the drier parts of northwestern India and Pakistan where they are said to arrive in large numbers before summer.